-Every year, CTC members and local groups nominate the cyclists who have done the most to encourage and support cycling.
-The awards give the volunteers the recognition they deserve and highlight some of the ways CTC members are changing people's lives.
+Every year, Cycling UK members and local groups nominate the cyclists who have done the most to encourage and support cycling.
+The awards give the volunteers the recognition they deserve and highlight some of the ways Cycling UK members are changing people's lives.

 On Saturday 10 May 2014, the winners of the CTC Awards were announced in Glasgow at the CTC Annual Dinner and Prizegiving.